tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

         proxy_set_header Connection "upgrade";
         proxy_read_timeout 900s;
     }

-    location / {
-        # This line looks for the request path in webroot
-        # If it fails, it uses @proxy (defined above)
-        try_files $uri @proxy;
 }
-}
 {% endhighlight %}

-Restart nginx and access /test.html ([http://ssltest.busby.ninja/test.html](http://ssltest.busby.ninja/test.html) for me).
+Restart nginx and access /.well-known/test.html ([http://ssltest.busby.ninja/.well-known/test.html](http://ssltest.busby.ninja/.well-known/test.html) for me).
 You should see a message correctly stating how awesome nginx is.
 You should also check that other paths are still redirecting to rancher.
 If you're a clean-freak like me you'll probably want to delete test.html after confirming that everything is working.
 You can also log out of root for now.

 ## Acquiring an SSL certificate